chiselstrike/chiselstrike/docusaurus/docs/Intro/welcome.md

 * Want to connect to other microservices?
 A bit more Typescript and... done!
 * Need to protect confidential data and ensure consistent security?
 Our policy language will make this incredibly simple.

+## Hosting

-When you're ready to move into production, the Chiselstrike hosted service deploys your applications directly from your GitHub repositories.
+When you're ready to move into production, the Chiselstrike hosted service deploys your backends directly from your GitHub repositories.

 Interested?
 The service itself is currently in a private beta.
 [Request an invite here.](https://forms.gle/cwMghfrXz1ZPiWKK6)

+## Local Development & Testing.

 For development, you can install ChiselStrike locally, allowing for easy local development and testing.
 This is a great way to try out all of the features, and it works 100% offline!
 When  you're done, host the backend on our fully managed service, and use your favorite platform to deliver the frontend.

-ChiselStrike integrates easily with Gatsby, Next.js, or any of your favorite frameworks.
+## Ready?

 <!-- FIXME: Hyperlink to next chapter instead, "see also" links throughout -->

-Throughout the next chapters, we'll show you how.
+Throughout the next chapters, we'll show you how things work!